obazoud/origin-setup/README.md

 Eventually these may be made into separate callable scripts, but for now they are invoked from inside the origin-setup directory

+# Requirements

+The thor scripts require these RPMs on Fedora:

+* rubygems
+* rubygem-thor
+* rubygem-parseconfig
+* rubygem-aws-sdk
+* rubygem-net-ssh
+* rubygem-net-scp

 # Download and Usage

 The Thor scripts proper are stored in the [tasks](tasks) subdirectory.